 Puma Vigor Mono Review Facts

 The Puma Vigor Mono is a men’s cross-training shoe.
 It was designed to be comfortable, flexible, lightweight and stylish.
-The carbon rubber provides traction and durability, and has deep forefoot flex grooves that allow the foot to transition and move naturally into toe-offs.
+The carbon rubber provides traction and durability and also, has deep forefoot flex grooves that allow the foot to transition and move naturally into toe-offs.
 The guidance line groove improves transitions and the wearer’s gait for a smooth ride.
 The single-layer mesh upper is very breathable and has bonded synthetic overlays that provide a seamless feel that is irritation-free.
 It also has a textile interior lining with perforation holes for even more ventilation.
 There is also a lightweight IMEVA midsole that delivers great energy return as well as a Softfoam sockliner that provides a plush feel.
 If you are looking for a running shoe that is comfortable, affordable and stylish, the Puma Vigor Mono may be right for you.

 The outsole is made of durable carbon rubber

 .
 It can go for many miles or over rough surfaces without showing signs of wearing.
-There are horizontal treads in the forefoot and midfoot, with deep forefoot flex grooves that allow the foot to push off easily, transition better, and move freely.
+There are horizontal threads in the forefoot and midfoot, with deep forefoot flex grooves that allow the foot to push off easily, transition better, and move freely.
 The heel is decoupled to better absorb shock, to stabilize landings and to improve transitions.
 The sole is also textured for better grip when going on roads, light trails, or up and down hills.

 The midsole has three layers that each serve a different purpose.
 The bottom layer is a guidance line groove that helps create a smooth ride by improving transitions as well as the user's gait.
 The middle layer is injection-molded EVA